Updated on October 16th, 2024 by Felix Martinez

 That said, for investors seeking a steady stream of monthly income and an above-average yield, First National may be an attractive option.
 Despite operating in a challenging environment, the company has maintained a reasonable payout ratio and even slightly increased its dividend last year, indicating its commitment to rewarding its shareholders.

-As such, income-oriented investors are likely to find value in the stock albeit any short-term setbacks in its financials due to higher interest rates.
+As such, income-oriented investors are likely to find value in the stock despite any short-term financial setbacks due to higher interest rates.

 Don’t miss the resources below for more monthly dividend stock investing research.